LAIR-Lab/mp_ros2/README.md

 source install/setup.bash
 ros2 launch mp.launch.py
 ```
-Can be launched with the following toggleable parameters. : <br>
+Can be launched with the following toggleable parameters: <br>
 | Parameter | True (Default) | False |
 |----------|----------|----------|
 | face_on:=   | Detects face | Does not detect face |